Does THC Lower Testosterone? 2026 Full Research Review

 Does CBD affect testosterone the same way as THC?

-Is THC harmful to bodybuilders and strength athletes?
+Does THC harm bodybuilders and strength athletes?

 Does occasional marijuana use lower testosterone?